 Goedemé, 2019, A note on the replication of the European Socio-economic Classification (ESeC) in the EU Statistics on Income and Living Conditions (EU-SILC).
 INET Oxford Working Paper No. 2019-17, Oxford: Institute for New Economic Thinking at the Oxford Martin School, University of Oxford.

-This paper is part of a project on social class and earnings inequality, in collaboration with Marii Paskov, David Weisstanner and Brian Nolan at the University of Oxford.
-I am very grateful to them for comments and discussions, and to Joan Madia who did similar research on a previous project.
+This project on social class and earnings inequality, was carried out in collaboration with Marii Paskov, David Weisstanner and Brian Nolan at the University of Oxford.
+I am very grateful to them for comments and discussions, as well as to Joan Madia with whom I collaborated on similar research several years ago (see publication above).